 I hold memberships with both the BACP (number 00603703) and UKCP ( registration number 08160253).
 Both are UK leading professional accreditation bodies for counselling and psychotherapy.
 Consequently in my practice in Berkhamsted, Watford and Radlett, my client agreement and practice follows guidance provided within their ethical framework, more information can be found at www.ukcp and www.bacp.
 My work is supported through regular clinical supervision with a UKCP accredited supervisor.

 I trained at the College for Counselling and Psychotherapy in North London and graduated in 2002, as an integrative psychotherapist.
 Since then I run a private psychotherapy practice and I have further my training and interests in the field of gestalt therapy and neuroscience.
 This has included further training with NOAS college in psychosexual therapy, training and qualified in delivering EMDR work with Sandi Richman’s training, My practice is based in Central London, Berkhamsted, and Bushey.

 Most recently, I have worked as CEO at The Counselling Foundation (TCF) since 2012.
-During this time I have supported the growth of the organisation which now provides supports over 500 people a year to access counselling across Hertfordshire and Bedfordshire and we employ over a 400 staff, trainees and counsellors.
-During this time TCF training school has doubled the number of students who join a range of education courses we offer including the BACP accredited diploma in psychodynamic counselling.
+During this time I have supported the growth of the organisation which now provides supports over 500 people a year to access counselling across Hertfordshire and Bedfordshire.
+I oversee the work delivered by over a 400 staff, trainees and counsellors.
+During this time TCF training school has doubled the number of students who join a range of education courses we offer including the BACP accredited Diploma in Psychodynamic Counselling.
 Graduates use their skills to enhance the well being of the local community.
-In my time as CEO I have worked with the NHS in a commercial role so that TCF has been recommissioned as a leading provider of short term counselling, strengthened the management team and overseen the professionalisation of the charity including re-branding.
+In my time as CEO I have worked with the NHS in a commercial role so that TCF has been recommissioned as a leading provider of short term counselling.

 I started my career at Barclays Corporate Banking on the graduate programme and then progressed in managerial positions within national UK charities including The Princes Trust and Samaritans.
 I hold a 2:1 honours BSc in International Management from Bath University.